Learning Hyperparameters via a Data-Emphasized Variational Objective: Related Work

-\textbf{Naming.} Though our purpose of learning hyperparameters is distinct, we acknowledge our objective is a special case of past tempering objectives~\citep{zhang2018noisy,aitchison2021statistical}.
-To avoid confusion over which terms are upweighted or downweighted under past work labeled tempering, we prefer to call our objective the \emph{data-emphasized ELBo}.
-This name focuses on the specific term we upweight.
-It also reminds readers what matters is the \emph{objective}, not the product of estimation.
-While users could benefit from estimated posteriors, we hope to help non-Bayesian practitioners who ultimately just want point-estimated weights with good $\eta$.
-In practice, point-estimates may outperform posteriors at test accuracy~\citep{pitas2024fine}.

-\textbf{Alternatives to ELBo: Laplace.} \citet{immer2021scalable} use Laplace's approximation to estimate the marginal likelihood for hyperparameter selection, instead of a variational ELBo.
-Their approach reduces the $\mathcal{O}(D^2)$ general case Hessian to $\mathcal{O}(D)$ using a diagonal empirical Fisher approximation.
-Even so, they require expensive inner loop iterations to learn hyperparameters (compared in Tab.~\ref{tab:computational_time_comparison}).
+\textbf{Cold posteriors.} Other work in Bayesian deep learning has recommended \emph{cold posteriors}~\citep{wenzel2020good, kapoor2022uncertainty}.
+This work's objective is mathematically different, as it multiplies the entire log posterior by a scalar temperature, not just the log-likelihood as we do.
+The stated purpose of this temperature is to improve heldout prediction quality of samples from the inferred posterior over $\theta$.
+Rather than seeking $q$ from a variational method, they pursue more expensive sampling-based inference without diagonal or isotropic simplifications.
+They do not seek gradient-based learning of hyperparameters $\eta$.

+\textbf{Bayesian learning of $\eta$.} \citet{immer2021scalable} offer a leading alternative to the ELBO for learning $\eta$.
+They optimize a Laplace approximation of the log marginal likelihood (LA-LML) where the covariance matrix is affordable via a diagonal empirical Fisher (diagEF) approximation.
+We compare to this baseline throughout Sec.~\ref{sec:caseA} and \ref{sec:caseB} below.
+It allows gradient-based learning of $\eta$, but can take roughly 2x longer than ELBO or DE-ELBO for a single training run (timings in Tab.~\ref{tab:computational_time_comparison}).

+\citet{lotfi2022bayesian} suggest a conditional log marginal likelihood (CLML) objective for selecting hyperparameters.
+For DNNs, they compare separate runs at distinct $\eta$, but cannot do gradient-based learning.
+We compare to their LA-CLML method in Sec.~\ref{sec:caseA} and \ref{sec:caseB}, which reuses \citeauthor{immer2021scalable}'s diagEF Laplace approximation.

+\textbf{Gradient methods for $\eta$.} Some non-ELBO works~\citep{maclaurin2015gradient,lorraine2020optimizing} learn hyperparameters via gradients of validation-set performance metrics.
+These require large validation sets to perform well, while our DE-ELBO does not use a validation set and may be easier to implement.

-\textbf{Alternatives: Smarter search.} Stepping back, if the goal is simply to tune hyperparameters for a point estimation task, decades of research have explored smart search strategies.
-For example, random search \cite{bergstra2012random}, successive halving \citep{karnin2013almost,jamieson2016non}, Bayesian optimization (BO) \citep{snoek2012practical,turner2021bayesian}, or meta-learned BO~\citep{wangPretrainedGaussianProcesses2024} all have advantages over grid search.
-Yet these all require separate runs for each candidate $\eta$ and dividing available data into distinct training and validation sets, unlike ELBO-based approaches.
+\textbf{Smart search for $\eta$.} Stepping back, if the goal is simply to tune hyperparameters for a point estimation task, many smart search strategies have been proposed.
+Random search \citep{bergstra2012random}, successive halving \citep{karnin2013almost,jamieson2016non}, BO~\citep{snoek2012practical,turner2021bayesian}, or meta-learned BO~\citep{wang2024pre} all have advantages over grid search.
+Yet all require separate runs for each candidate $\eta$ and dividing available data into train and validation sets, unlike ELBO-based approaches.